sandman45/dread-steed/README.md

       }
     };
 ```
 For handling of multiple saleforce connections.
-NOTE: Api user will switch if it hits an api limit and throws 'SERVER_UNAVAILABLE' otherwise it will just use the 1 api user
+NOTE: Api user will switch if it hits an api limit and throws SERVER_UNAVAILABLE
+otherwise it will just use the 1 api user

 ```javascript
     var config = {